joshuarbholden/drum_solo_generator/README.md

 ~~Currently a messy bunch of Maple files.~~  Now a messy bunch of Julia files!

+If you have comments on the authenticity of the style choices I have made, I would be interested to hear them!

 What you will need:
 * A way of running [Jupyter](https://jupyter.org/)/iPython notebooks
 * A way of running [Julia](https://julialang.org/) code embedded in such notebooks